Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 Because of their subjective nature, essay exams are difficult to grade.

 • Construct a model answer for each item and award a point for each essential element of the model answer.
-This should help minimize the subjective effects of grading.
+This should help reduce the subjective effects of grading.

 • Grade a single essay item at a time.
-This helps the grader maintain a single set of criteria for awarding points to the response.
-In addition, it tends to reduce the influence of the student’s previous performance on other items.
+This helps the grader keep a single set of criteria for awarding points to the response.
+Also, it tends to reduce the influence of the student’s earlier performance on other items.

-• Unless it is a test of language mechanics, do not take off credit for poor handwriting, spelling errors, poor grammar, failure to punctuate properly, etc.
+• Unless it is a test of language mechanics, do not take credit for poor handwriting.
+Ignore spelling errors, poor grammar, and failure to punctuate properly.

 • Ideally, there should be two graders for each item.
 A third-grader must resolve any disagreements between the two graders.
 Normally, this third-grader is the head grader or course instructor.